Zdanekk/Project-books/README.md

 # 📚 Book Purchase Profitability Analysis

-This project compares two purchasing strategies for school books across multiple online bookstores:
+This project compares **three purchasing strategies** for school books across multiple online bookstores:

 1. **Single-store purchase** – Buy all books from one bookstore (one shipping fee).
 2. **Split-by-book purchase** – Buy each book from the cheapest available store (multiple shipping fees).
+3. **Optimal mixed-store combination** – Choose the cheapest possible mix (e.g. 2+2 books from different stores) taking into account:
+   - Book prices
+   - Shipping costs
+   - Active promotions

 The logic also applies real-world bookstore promotions such as:

 - Free shipping thresholds
-- Percentage discounts
+- Percentage discounts (e.g. -10% from 3 books)
-- "3 for 2" or bundle deals
+- Bundle offers (e.g. 3 for 2 or buy one, get one free)

 ---